 Another way to modify child support would be if you had a change of custody.
 Maybe your children came to live with you, and that was different than what happened in your prior divorce or custody case, and your child support needs to be modified so it would match what you’re doing with your children in your custody arrangement.
-In order to modify that support, you, of course, have to file a petition with the court, the judge will have to sign off on any kind of modification of child support, and you would be able to get access to the other party’s records to make sure that it is an accurate calculation.
-You would also be expected to give over your income records to show details about what your new custody schedule may be, and the court is going to sign off to make sure that your new child support obligation is going to match the calculator and the law in Georgia for any child support.
+In order to modify support, you, of course, have to file a petition with the court, the judge will have to sign off on any kind of modification of child support, and you would be able to get access to the other party’s financial records to make sure that it is an accurate calculation.
+You would also be expected to produce your income records to show details about what your income is, the court is going to sign off to make sure that your new child support obligation is going to match the calculations in the law in Georgia for any child support.

 3. Collecting Back Child Support

 I got a call the other day from a lady who had not received child support in years, and, of course, her children were in need.
 They’re in high school now, and there are a lot of expenses that come along with that.
-She needed help trying to collect that child support obligation.
+She needed help trying to collect the overdue child support obligation.
 We were able to file a contempt action, which is normally the course that you would go to get your back child support paid and collect on those funds.
-We were able to file that contempt, get access to their current employer records that showed us how much he was making at that time, and we were able to set up a payment plan and get that arranged with the trial judge so that she could start getting those arrearages collected.
-She was also able to modify the child support obligation to match their current incomes and be collecting that arrearage as it went along.
+We were able to file that contempt, get access to the former husband’s current employee records that showed us how much he was making, and we were able to set up a payment plan and get that arranged with the trial judge so that she could start getting those arrearages collected.
+She was also able to modify the child support obligation to match his current income.

 4. Splitting College Costs

-Recently, I received a telephone call from a client of mine, very concerned, as his child had just graduated and was moving towards their freshman year, whether he was going to be obligated to pay some of those college expenses.
+Recently, I received a telephone call from a client of mine, very concerned, as his child had just graduated and was moving towards her freshman college year, whether he was going to be obligated to pay some of those college expenses.
 The short answer is no. In Georgia, child support cannot be ordered against somebody after the age of the majority.
-Remember, in Georgia, child support can continue past their 18th birthday if they’re still in school, but once they graduate high school, then you’re off the hook.
+Remember, in Georgia, child support can continue past the 18th birthday if the child is still in school, but once the child graduates high school, then you’re no longer obligated unless you previously asked to pay.
 In Georgia, you cannot be obligated for college expenses unless you have entered into an agreement with your spouse to do so.
-During a divorce consultation, we would talk with you, especially if you’ve got any children that are reaching the age of majority, about how you want to handle college expenses.
+During a divorce consultation, we would talk with you, especially if you have any children that are reaching the age of majority, about how you want to handle college expenses.